winterashleygayle/winterashleygayle.github.io/_posts/2026-02-16-year-of-the-fire-horse.md

 ## The Archetype of 2026: Blaze Forward, But With Awareness
 The Fire Horse does not wait for permission.

 This is the year to act on the dreams you have been circling.
-The manuscripts half-written.
+The manuscripts half written.
 The business plans drafted.
 The healing you keep saying you will begin when the timing is right.

 The timing is movement.

-But here is where discernment becomes sacred.
+But this is where discernment becomes sacred.

 Fire can illuminate or destroy.
 Horse can liberate or trample.

 If you run unconsciously, you burn bridges you still need.
 If you run consciously, you light the path for others.

+The shadow of Fire Horse energy includes impulsivity, ego driven decisions, spiritual grandiosity, recklessness masked as bravery, and action rooted in unhealed trauma.

+This is why shadow work is not optional.
+You must know your triggers before you gallop.

 The shadow side of Fire Horse energy includes: